carlosperezepfl/kubernetes-training/LAB-K8S-09/README.md

 # LAB-K8S-09: NetworkPolicies

 **Description**: In this lab, we will be discussing some fairly advanced notions that are NetworkPolicies.
-These objects make it possible to control who can talk to whom.
+This object make it possible to control communication between pods in cluster
 **Duration**: ±25m

 ## Goals